docker/docs/ee/dtr/admin/install/index.md

 ## 2. Install UCP

-To run, DTR requires Docker Enterprise's Docker Universal Control Panel (UCP).
+To run, DTR requires Docker Enterprise's UCP.
 If UCP is not yet installed, refer to [install UCP for production](/ee/ucp/admin/install/).

 ## 3. Install DTR

 >**Note**
 >
 > Prior to installing DTR:
 > * When upgrading, upgrade UCP before DTR for each major version.
-For example if you are upgrading four major versions, upgrade one major version at a time, first UCP, then DTR, and then repeat for the remaining three versions.
+For example, if you are upgrading four major versions, upgrade one major version at a time, first UCP, then DTR, and then repeat for the remaining three versions.
 > * UCP upgraded to the most recent version before an initial install of DTR.
 > * Docker Engine should be updated to the most recent version before installing or updating UCP.